-In order to create a logical rule, you need to create at least two standard rules, which will be combined in the newly created logical rule.
+In order to create a logical rule, you need to create at least one standard rule, which will be combined in the newly created logical rule.

 - 1. Connect to the logger, tap on the three dots in the upper right corner -> "Power user" -> "Rules" - 2.
 Select one of the rules slots, and create a new rule of "Logical" type - 3.
 Select the condition type: - a.
-All rules are met the action will triggered, if both conditions are met (AND) - b.
-At least one of the rules is met the action will triggered, if any condition is met (OR) - 4.
+All rules are met the action will be triggered, if both conditions are met (AND) - b.
+At least one of the rules is met the action will be triggered, if any condition is met (OR) - 4.
+Set activation and / or deactivation delays the action will be triggered, if the condition is met for the set amount of time (e.g. if the activation delay is set to 30 minutes, the measurements must exceed the threshold and stay over it for 30 minutes to trigger the action).
+If the action should be triggered immediately (once the measurement exceeds the threshold) set the activation delay to "0". - 5.
 Set the action type and save the changes